beliefs

-Reality is merely an illusion, although a very persistent one. . .
+Reality is merely an illusion, albeit a very persistent one. . .
 Albert Einstein

-Human intellect has evolved for survival not truth or accuracy.
-A quick tour of the history of political, religious or scientific ideas shows that almost any belief or view of the world is possible.
-We are capable of seeing or believing anything.
+Intellect evolves for survival not truth or accuracy.
+A quick tour of the history of political, religious and scientific ideas shows that almost any belief or world-view is possible.
+Humans are capable of seeing or believing anything.
 Children tend to believe what they are told.

 The number of people holding a belief, their age, status, education, emotional fervour or sense of certainty are no guarantee of its accuracy.
 Anything can be shoe-horned into an ideological frame of reference.
 Absurdities can become truths.
 The obvious invisible.